symfony/symfony-docs/service_container.rst

 argument for *any* service defined in this file!
 You can bind arguments by name (e.g. ``$adminEmail``), by type (e.g. ``Psr\Log\LoggerInterface``) or both (e.g. ``Psr\Log\LoggerInterface $requestLogger``).

-.. versionadded:: 4.2
-    The feature to bind arguments by name and type was introduced in Symfony 4.2.

 The ``bind`` config can also be applied to specific services or when loading many services at once (i.e. :ref:`service-psr4-loader`).